-In the book "High Impact African-American Churches," the authors give a wealth of history on the role black churches played in starting banks post slavery.
-Here is an excerpt:
+In the book High Impact African American Churches, the authors give a wealth of history on the role of black churches, post slavery, in starting banks.
+Here is some of what they wrote:

 ...the black church played a catalytic role in the economic advancement of blacks.
 One strategic contribution was the Church's involvement in creating the first major black financial institutions: banks and life insurance companies.
 In 1865, Congress chartered The Freedman Savings and Trust Company later believed to have held most of the savings of the newly freed African-American slaves.
 The African American Industrial Insurance Society of Jacksonville, Florida, began in a black Baptist church in 1901.
 Soon after, the Penny Savers Bank opened in Birmingham, Alabama, started by the pastor of another Baptist church.